xtrime-ru/antizapret-vpn-docker/README.md

 # Installation

+> [!IMPORTANT]
+> Commands must be run as root.
+Otherwise, config files will have inconsistent rights, and some containers will reboot infinitely.

 ## Single Server (Easy)

 Recommended to use server located in western countries.
 Some sites will block users from other countries.